rexendevar/dawless-control-scripts/README.md

 - Save and load full Fluidsynth and Pipewire configs

 # Setup
 All these scripts should be placed into a single folder.
 Within that folder there must be a file called `current.sav`, a subfolder called `saves`, and another subfolder called `fonts` which contains `FluidR3_GM.sf2` (you can find this file in `/usr/share/sounds/sf2/`), along with any other soundfonts you wish to load.
+Most changes you make will be saved back to `current.sav`.

 I recommend creating aliases for all of these scripts like so:
 ```